About San Francisco

 In all, 28,188 building were destroyed over an area, the heart of the city, 4.7 square miles in size.
 While 225,000 people were left homeless, most of whom moved to the East Bay cities of Oakland and Berkeley, most never to return, some number between 500 and 3000 died as a result of this horrible tragedy.

-To move people around, San Francisco also worked hard to update its infrastructure.
+To move all the new people that were coming to it around, San Francisco also worked hard to update its transportation infrastructure.
 The legendary Cable Cars that had been helping people get up some of the steepest streets in the world since 1873 and had grown to as many as 15 lines had already begun to find themselves in competition with electric street cars with overhead wires.
 When the quake destroyed 117 cable cars and a lot of track, the city fathers yielded to the United Railroad company which had been saying since 1892 that its line powered buses cost less to build and were even cheaper to operate.
 By 1912, only eight cable car lines remained of which the three that are still active today are only for the purposes of tourism.

 San Francisco kept marching forward and by 1915, only nine years after it had been reduced to ruins, San Francisco threw a world's fair called the Panama Pacific International Exposition.
-In a part of town called the Marina district, it constructed a fantastic city of domes and pastel-colored towers.
+In a part of town near the Golden Gate Bridge, called the Marina district, it constructed a fantastic city of domes and pastel-colored towers.
 By the time this grand expo was complete, in the eyes of the world, San Francisco was seen as having fully recovered.

-In becoming viewed in this way, it was the Can Do spirit they spread that caught the attention of Carl Fisher.
-As we saw in the first chapter, he determined that he would build a highway for cars to the San Francisco celebration.
+In the promotion that preceded this event, it was the Can Do spirit they spread that caught the attention of Carl Fisher.
+He determined that he would build a highway for cars to the San Francisco celebration.
 It would travel from Times Square in New York to the Palace of the Legion of Honor in Lincoln Park in San Francisco.
-Though one actual roadway that made this connection was never built, those that were called into service for this, all celebrated the Golden City as their destination.
+Though one actual roadway that made this connection was never built, those roads that were called into service for this, all celebrated the Golden City as their destination.

 And most came on foot.
 While car ferries would not move automobiles and their passengers from one side of the Bay to the other until the 1920’s, the lion’s share of San Francisco water arrivals took advantage of the city’s ubiquitous trolley lines.
 Even after the railroad companies built ferries to carry automobiles, most still came without a vehicle.